espressif/esptool/README.md

 Clock frequency for SPI flash interactions.
 Valid values are 40m, 26m, 20m, 80m (MHz).
 The default is 40m (40MHz).
 This parameter can also be specified using the environment variable `ESPTOOL_FF`.

 The flash chip connected to most chips works with 40MHz clock speeds, but you can try lower values if the device won't boot.

+## Advanced Options

+The following advanced configuration options can be used for all esptool.py commands (they are placed before the command name on the command line).

+### Reset Modes

+By default, esptool.py tries to hard reset the chip into bootloader mode before it starts and hard resets the chip to run the normal program once it is complete.
+The `--before` and `--after` options allow this behaviour to be changed:

+#### Reset Before Operation

+The `--before` argument allows you to specify whether the chip needs resetting into bootloader mode before esptool.py talks to it.

+* `--before default_reset` is the default, which uses DTR & RTS serial control lines (see [Entering The Bootloader](#entering-the-bootloader)) to try and reset the chip into bootloader mode.
+* `--before no_reset` will skip any DTR/RTS control signals and just start sending a serial synchronisation command to the chip.
+This is useful if your chip doesn't have DTR/RTS, or for some serial interfaces (like Arduino board onboard serial) which behave differently when DTR/RTS are toggled.
+* `--before esp32r0` is a special reset sequence that can work around an automatic reset bug when using Windows with first generation ESP32 chips.

+#### Reset After Operation

+The `--after` argument allows you to specify whether the chip should be reset after the esptool.py operation completes:

+* `--after hard_reset` is the default.
+The DTR serial control line is used to reset the chip into a normal boot sequence.
+* `--after soft_reset` is currently only supported on ESP8266.
+This runs the user firmware, but any subsequent reset will return to the serial bootloader.
+This was the reset behaviour in esptool.py v1.x.
+* `--after no_reset` leaves the chip in the serial bootloader, no reset is performed.

+## Disabling Boot Stub

+The `--no-stub` option disables uploading of a software "stub loader" that manages flash operations, and only talks directly to the loader in ROM.

+Passing `--no-stub` will disable certain options, as not all options are implemented in every chip's ROM loader.

+## Specifying Arguments Via File

+Anywhere on the `esptool.py` command line, you can specify a file name as `@filename.txt` to read one or more arguments from text file `filename.txt`.
+Arguments can be separated by newlines or spaces, quotes can be used to enclose arguments that span multiple words.
+Arguments read from the text file are expanded exactly as if they had appeared in that order on the `esptool.py` command line.

 ## Troubleshooting